ckormanyos/e_float-2021/README.md

 and [MPFR](https://www.mpfr.org)
 called `gmp::e_float` and `mpfr::e_float`, respectively.

-e_float-2021 is derived from the original work mentioned above.
+`e_float-2021` is derived from the original work mentioned above.
-The e_float-2021 code has been updated to conform with C++11, 14, 17, 20, 23 and beyond.
-It has been both maintained and modernized, and a dedicated effort has been made retain compatibility with C++ language evolution.
+The code has been updated to conform with
+C++11, 14, 17, 20, 23 and beyond.
+It has been maintained and modernized,
+and a dedicated effort has been made retain compatibility with C++ language evolution.
-Certain special function tests have been removed from the larger scope of the original published work, retaining just a core of the most essential key functions and tests in e_float-2021.
+Certain special function tests have been removed from the larger scope of the original published work, retaining just a core of the most essential key functions and tests.

 For the _efx_ version (which is a decimal floating point implementation), a naive FFT brings the digit range up to a million decimal digits or more.